davewsmith/play/htmx/NOTES.md

 ## Round 0.1

-Well, yes.
-The Flask I pinned to has a security issue that hasn't been backported to Python 3.6.9.
+Well, nuts.
+The Flask I pinned to has a security issue that hasn't been backported to a Flask version that supports Python 3.6.9.
 And yes, that particular problem goes away once I upgrade one of my laptops of 18.04 LTS.
 For the meantime, unpin the dependency.

 ## Round 1